In this blog post, we will be looking at the steps to DJing at music venues and nightclubs.

 When you play in your bedroom you’re just playing for yourself.
 As soon as you’re playing for other people, things can get a little more tricky.

-Read my guide to crowd reading here, this is an important skill required by all DJ's.
+For example, being able to read a crowd is an important skill required by all DJ’s.
+It’s surprising how many wannabes fail at this.

 You need to make the right selections for the specific crowd you’re playing to.
 Crowds vary at every venue, you need to be aware of what they’re expecting to hear.